-- 1. The family must supply any information that the APHA or HUD determines to be necessary. - Not responding to requests for information is cause for termination of assistance.
+1. The family must supply any information that the APHA or HUD determines to be necessary.

+Not responding to requests for information is cause for termination of assistance.
 When the APHA requests information, the request electronic communication/letter will indicate when the response is due, generally 10-calendar days from the date of the letter.
 A Final Notice will be emailed/mailed if there is no response to the initial request.
-If there is no response to the Final Notice by the due date, we will terminate assistance. - 2.
-The family must supply any information requested by the APHA or HUD for use in a regularly scheduled reexamination or interim reexamination of family income and composition. - 3.
-The family must disclose and verify social security numbers and sign and submit consent forms for obtaining information. - 4.
-The family must disclose newly assigned social security numbers within 10-calendar days of issuance. - 5.
+If there is no response to the Final Notice by the due date, we will terminate assistance.

+- 2. The family must supply any information requested by the APHA or HUD for use in a regularly scheduled reexamination or interim reexamination of family income and composition. - 3.
+The family must disclose and verify social security numbers and sign and submit consent forms for obtaining information. - The family must disclose newly assigned/obtained authorization (right-to-work) in the United States, citizenship, and/or social security numbers within 10-calendar days of issuance. - 5.
 The family must report all changes in income, income from assets, and family composition within 10-calendar days of the change.
 The family failed to report assets, increased income, and/or family composition two (2) times in any one (1)-year rolling period.
-Assistance will be terminated the second (2nd) time unreported assets, income or family composition occurs.
-Assistance may be terminated at other times based on the participant's reporting history, the participant's failure to respond to a specific request for income, asset, or household information, or other instances as approved by the APHA administrator. - 6.
-If the APHA discovers the participant has failed to report changes as required, the APHA will initiate an interim recertification and will implement rent changes as follows:
+Assistance will be terminated the second (2nd) time unreported assets, income or family composition occurs. - 6.
+If the APHA discovers the participant has failed to report changes as required, the APHA will initiate an interim reexamination as applicable, and will implement rent changes as follows: